monix/monix.io/docs/2x/eval/task.md

     Task.raiseError(new IllegalStateException(other.toString))
 }

-// Will retry 10 times for a random even number,
+// Will keep retrying for as long as the source fails
-// or fail if the maxRetries is reached! val randomEven = source.onErrorRestartIf {
+// with an IllegalStateException val randomEven = source.onErrorRestartIf {
   case _: IllegalStateException => true
   case _ => false